frenck/spook/documentation/integrations/timer.md

 Some use cases for the enhancements Spook provides for this integration:

-- Quickly, with a single service call, set the duration of a timer without having to got through the UI.
+- Quickly, with a single action, set the duration of a timer without having to got through the UI.

 ## Blueprints & tutorials